rradczewski/ymmv/_drafts/blind_coding_exercise_reviews.md

 ## Creating the Pull Request

 Our branch is now ready to be pushed to the GitHub repository, a simple `git push origin foobar` should suffice.
 You can now create a Pull Request as usual and request a review from one or more of your colleagues 🎉.

+The last step is of course to invite the candidate to a meeting where the reviewer will offer their constructive feedback on the code.

+*If you want me to bring this process and my approach towards hiring to your company, send me a mail at [hello@craftswerk.io](mailto:hello@craftswerk.io) so we can talk about the specifics over a coffee or via video chat.*